 They’re advantageous over keeping your Mac awake 100% of the time via your System Preferences settings, because they’re more ideal for a temporary situation.
 The apps also make toggling the features on or off much more accessible than if you were to go and manually toggle the features on or off in System Preferences each and every time you wanted your Mac to stay awake or fall asleep again, so you’ll save yourself quite a few clicks and some time.

-If you’ve opted to install the free Caffeine app from the Mac App Store, then you’re already on your way to caffeinating your Mac.
+If you’ve opted to install the free Amphetamine app from the Mac App Store, then you’re already on your way to caffeinating your Mac.

-After installing the app and launching it, you’ll notice a new icon in your Menu Bar that looks like a coffee cup.
-You can click on the Menu Bar icon to enable Caffeine and you can click on it again to disable Caffeine.
+After installing the app and launching it, you’ll notice a new icon in your Menu Bar that looks like a pill.
+You can click on the Menu Bar icon to enable Amphetamine and you can click on it again to disable the app.
 The icon appears black when the app is turned on and appears grayed out when the app is turned off.